 Ninja Coffee Bar Descaling Solution

-The descaling solution that works best for cleaning the Ninja Coffee Bar is Full Circle Coffee and Espresso Equipment Descaling Liquid.
+We think the descaling solution that works best for cleaning the Ninja Coffee Bar is the Urnex Full Circle coffee and espresso descaler.

 This stuff is made out of citric acid, which is why it works more effectively- the acid dissolves the basic lime and calcium mineral build-ups.